Key messages

 Figure 1.10.5: Age-standardised hospitalisation rates for a principal diagnosis of chronic kidney disease (excluding dialysis) for Indigenous Australians, by sex, NSW, Vic, Qld, WA, SA and NT, 2006–07 to 2018–19

-- based on age-standardised rates, there was no significant change in the incidence of kidney failure with kidney replacement therapy for Indigenous Australians, indicating that the increases observed in the crude rate were due to changes in the age-structure of the population over time.
+Based on age-standardised rates, there weren't any significant changes in the incidence of kidney failure with replacement therapy for Indigenous Australians, nor any significant changes in the gap.
+(Table D1.10.13, Figure 1.10.6).

 Kidney health care is also logistically difficult, with challenges associated with diagnosing and treating kidney disease in remote Australia.
 Research shows that barriers in remote areas include not only accessing treatment, but also accessing appropriate information and education (Garrard et al. 2019).
 Flow-on effects from this include significant disruption to wellbeing, disempowerment and disconnection with communities from being away, and reveals challenges within the health care system in terms of cultural competency and equity (Hoy 2014; Stumpers & Thomson 2013).

 Indigenous patients with kidney failure are less likely to be wait-listed for transplantation than non-Indigenous Australians (Khanal et al. 2018).
 The health system may pose barriers to accessing transplantation for Indigenous Australians such as reduced likelihood of referral for transplant evaluation; lack of comprehensive investigation of Indigenous patients; and communication and education limitations.
-There may also be individual patient factors that pose barriers such as incompatibility, higher rates of co-morbidities which affect the acceptability of a kidney transplant, and lower compliance to medical treatment as a result of communication problems (Stumpers & Thomson 2013).
+There may also be individual patient factors that pose barriers such as incompatibility, higher rates of co-morbidities which affect the acceptability of a kidney transplant, and lower compliance to medical treatment as a result of communication problems, cultural bias, and a range of other factors (Kelly et al. 2020; Stumpers & Thomson 2013).
 Geographic factors may also act as a barrier to transplantation, with research showing that Indigenous patients are not only less likely to be waitlisted for a transplant, but that this disparity increases with remoteness (Garrard et al. 2019; Khanal et al. 2018).

 High rates of Indigenous Australians in remote areas requiring dialysis leads to patients leaving their homes, communities and country to visit dialysis services in non-remote areas.
-Recent research found that almost one quarter (23.9%) of Australian kidney replacement therapy patients between 2005 and 2015 relocated, with patients relocating more frequently and earlier from outer regional, remote and very remote areas towards major cities and inner regional areas (Hassan et al. 2020).This disruption affects the health and wellbeing of patients.
-Between 2009–2010 and 2013–2014, there was a 42% increase in the number of dialysis treatments delivered in central Australia, due in part to establishment of a mobile dialysis bus (the Purple Bus) in 2010.
-This has helped to facilitate a substantial increase (360%) in the number of dialysis treatments delivered in remote settings (Gorham G et al. 2016).
+Research found that almost one quarter (23.9%) of Australian kidney replacement therapy patients between 2005 and 2015 relocated, with patients relocating more frequently and earlier from outer regional, remote and very remote areas towards major cities and inner regional areas (Hassan et al. 2020).This disruption affects the health and wellbeing of patients.
+Dialysis services in remote Australia have been expanding through providers such as the Purple House.

-Similarly, the South Australian Mobile Dialysis Truck allows patients to have dialysis closer to home for one- to two-week periods.
-An evaluation of the program found it improved the social and emotional wellbeing of patients by allowing them to fulfil cultural commitments and improved patient quality of life, as well as build positive relationships and trust between metropolitan nurses and remote patients.
+The South Australian Mobile Dialysis Truck allows patients to have dialysis closer to home for one- to two-week periods.
+An evaluation of the South Australian program found it improved the social and emotional wellbeing of patients by allowing them to fulfil cultural commitments and improved patient quality of life, as well as build positive relationships and trust between metropolitan nurses and remote patients.
 The Truck may also serve to improve cultural competency of health staff (Conway et al. 2018) (for more information see measure 2.13 Transport).
+Importantly, however, by providing short term care, mobile dialysis trucks such as those provided by the South Australian Government and also the Purple House do not improve relocation rates in the long term.
+To ensure Indigenous Australians can remain connected to Country, fixed dialysis infrastructure, like the sites run by Purple House are required.

 Implications

 Reducing the chronic kidney disease burden for Indigenous Australians requires targeted interventions across the life course, starting before birth (Cass 2019).
-A focus on the health and social determinants, improving primary prevention, early detection and better management of kidney disease is necessary to lessen the impact on patients, and to reduce the cost to the health care system (Cass et al. 2004).
+In alignment with the Closing the Gap targets and the National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan) objectives, a focus on the social determinants of health, improving primary prevention, early detection and better management of kidney disease is necessary to lessen the impact on patients, and to reduce the cost to the health care system.
 Strategies could include more patient education and better management of modifiable risk factors such as controlling blood pressure, controlling high blood sugar levels, quitting smoking, maintaining a healthy diet and being physically active.
+From 1 September 2022, the Australian Government expanded the PBS listing of clinical indications for use of the drug treatment dapagliflozin to improve or maintain kidney function independent of diabetic control, and help reduce the risk of progressive decline in kidney function.

 Despite improved availability of services, disparities between Indigenous and non-Indigenous Australians in receiving kidney transplants remain.
-This may be a reflection of flow-on effects of Indigenous patients from remote areas undergoing dialysis which result in barriers to transplantation assessment, as well as factors such as cultural differences and communication issues within the health care system (as mentioned above).
+This may be a reflection of flow-on effects of Indigenous patients from remote areas undergoing dialysis which result in barriers to transplantation assessment, as well as factors such as cultural differences and communication issues within the health care system.
 Reducing the disruption experienced by patients relocating for dialysis treatment may in turn improve clinical assessment for transplantation which may then improve the access of Indigenous patients to kidney transplantation (Khanal et al. 2018).
-For patients on dialysis, innovative use of mobile dialysis treatment can provide respite for patients closer to home to help maintain cultural obligations and connection to family and country, it may also improve the cultural competency of health care staff.
-In addition to the South Australian Mobile Dialysis Truck discussed above, another example of a mobile dialysis unit on wheels is The Purple Truck.
-Operating in remote communities in Central Australia, The Purple Truck has two dialysis chairs and enables Indigenous Australians with kidney failure to return to their traditional country and re-engage with Elders, family and their community (Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation).
+For patients on dialysis, innovative use of mobile dialysis treatment can provide short term respite for patients closer to home to help maintain cultural obligations and connection to family and country, it may also improve the cultural competency of health care staff.
+However, providers note significant challenges with mobile dialysis and a hesitancy to recommend this as a long-term solution.

-The National Strategic Action Plan for Kidney Disease includes Objective 2.4 to reduce the disproportionate burden of kidney disease on Indigenous Australians with a focus on implementing the Aboriginal and Torres Strait Islander Renal Health Roadmap and assisting the National Indigenous Kidney Transplantation Taskforce (NIKTT) in its work to improve access to, and outcomes of, kidney transplantation for Indigenous Australians (Kidney Health Australia 2019).
+The National Strategic Action Plan for Kidney Disease includes Objective 2.4 to reduce the disproportionate burden of kidney disease on Indigenous Australians, and assisting NIKTT in its work to improve access to, and outcomes of, kidney transplantation for Indigenous Australians (Kidney Health Australia 2019).

 Other progress includes the finalisation of a scoping review that outlines priority recommendations to inform future activities that can help address cultural bias in service delivery for kidney transplantation for Indigenous Australians (Kelly et al. 2020).
 The review identified four key domains of action (each with several recommendations) to address cultural bias in kidney transplantation for Indigenous Australians: Inclusion of Aboriginal and Torres Strait Islander people; Workforce; Service delivery approach and models of care; and Structures and policies.
 The review emphasises the importance of co-designed and co-created participative approaches to research, implementation and evaluation for the development of new models of transplantation care for Indigenous Australians living with kidney disease (Kelly et al. 2020).